h3abionet/h3agwas/README.md

 Our workflow has pre-built configuration for SLURM and Torque/PBS.
 If you use another scheduler that Nextflow supports you'll need to do a _little_ more (see later): see https://www.nextflow.io/docs/latest/executor.html for details

 To run using Torque/PBS, log into the head node.
 Edit the _nextflow.config_ file, and change the `queue` variable to be the queue you will run jobs on (if you're not sure of this, ask your friendly sysadmin).
-Then when you run, our workflow, use the `-profile pbs` option -- typically you would say something like `nextflow run -c my.config plink-qc -profile pbs`.
+Then when you run, our workflow, use the `-profile pbs` option -- typically you would say something like `nextflow run -c my.config qc -profile pbs`.
 Note that the `-profile pbs` only uses a single "-".

 Similarily, if you run SLURM, set the _queue_ variable, and use the `-profile slurm` option.